The Great Eighteen Chorale Preludes, BWV 651668, are a

 Bach began to prepare the collection around 1740, after

-having completed Part III of the Clavier-άbung in 1739.
+having completed Part III of the Clavier-Übung in

-The manuscript is made up of three parts: the six trio
+1739.
+The manuscript is made up of three parts: the six

-Variations on "Vom Himmel hoch da komm' ich her" BWV
+Canonic Variations on "Vom Himmel hoch da komm' ich

-769 added at the same time as the chorale preludes
+her" BWV 769 added at the same time as the chorale

 added by Bach himself between 1739 and 1742,

-Bach began to suffer from blindness before his death in
+when Bach began to suffer from blindness before his

-July, BWV 666 and 667 were dictated to his student and
+death in July, BWV 666 and 667 were dictated to his

-posthumously into the manuscript.
-Only the first page
+copied posthumously into the manuscript.
+Only the first

 "deathbed chorale", has survived, recorded by an